 Technology companies are embracing the Cloud and developing new products all the time.
 The number of new Cloud applications available grew 20% in the six months to October 2015.
 You can now find storage, Servers, software and networks in the Cloud.
-It’s so easy to forget how businesses used to buy boxed software products and store their CDs in a cupboard or desk drawer.
+It’s so easy to forget businesses used to buy boxed software products storing their CDs in a cupboard or drawer.

 It appears that you can’t talk business these days without talking about the Cloud.
-Expenditure using Cloud services is predicted to rise to £166bn (€219bn) globally by 2017.
+Using Cloud services, expenditure is predicted to rise to £166bn (€219bn) globally by 2017.
 This has grown at nearly 20% year-on-year since 2013.

 The Cloud has been a technology dream for decades and its failure in the past was simply due to the potential of Cloud-based computing being beyond the capabilities of mass market technology such as storage and internet speeds.